Perquimans County DWI Court Process

 -

 Getting a court-appointed attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation to determine if you qualify.
-Be prepared to provide documentation of your income and expenses.
+The judge will assess your financial situation to determine if you qualify for legal aid.
+Be prepared to provide documentation of your income and assets.

 2. Pre-Trial Hearings